-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-The HCBS STAR+PLUS Waiver (SPW) member receiving Respite Services in a nursing facility may receive therapy services from outside providers.
-The member's need for any service must be authorized on his/her individual service plan before receiving the service.
-The nursing facility is responsible for providing the needed nursing services to the member.
+The STAR+PLUS Home and Community Based Services (HCBS) program member receiving respite services in a nursing facility (NF) may receive therapy services from outside providers.
+The member's need for any service must be authorized on the individual service plan (ISP) before receiving the service.
+The NF is responsible for providing the needed nursing services to the member.

 7340 Room and Board